 You will also be asked to specify an “inner authentication method,” “secondary authentication method,” or “phase 2 authentication method.”
 To operate with Mason’s network authentication system, choose “MSCHAPV2” or “MSCHAP-V2.”

 Not all devices require this, but to verify Mason’s authentication system, you’ll need to trust its digital certificate by accepting and installing the un-verified certificate when presented.
-The certificate is presented by our authentication system, majestic.net.gmu.edu, and signed by InCommon.
+The certificate is presented by Mason’s network authentication system, clearpass.net.gmu.edu, and signed by InCommon.

 Identity and Password: NetID and Patriot Pass Password